7 Easiest Business Credit Cards to Get in 2026

 - No intro APR offer or welcome bonus

-Best for: Registered businesses (not sole proprietors) that want solid flat-rate rewards without an annual fee and can pay balances in full to avoid the wide APR range.
+Best for: Registered businesses (not sole proprietors) that want solid flat-rate rewards without an annual fee and can pay balances in full.

 Pricing: $0 annual fee.
 1.5% cash back on all purchases with no caps (2% with automatic weekly payments).
 17.24% to 79.74% variable APR. $0 foreign transaction fees.